oleewere/fluent-plugin-azurestorage-gen2/README.md

 This plugin create container if not exist when you set 'auto_create_container' to true.

+### skip_container_check

+You can skip the initial container listing (and container creation) operations at startup.
+That can be useful if the user is not allowed to perform these operations.

 ### azure_object_key_format

 The format of Azure Storage object keys.
 You can use several built-in variables: